EnclaveGames/Enclave-Phaser-Template/README.md

 - localStorage Phaser plugin
 - tweens and animations
 - particle emitters
-- new camera effects: shake, flash, fade
+- camera effects: shake, flash, fade

+### PWA-ready:

+The template now have Progressive Web App (PWA) support, turned off by default (see enablePWA variable in start.js file):

+- manifest file for Add to Home Screen feature
+- Service Worker for offline use
+- notifications template

 ### License: